 Notions of merger come at an historical moment when the country also seems to be experiencing a lessening permissiveness, or a "new temperance," in both attitudes and behaviors with regard to alcohol and illicit drugs.
 Alcohol consumption has been in a slow decline for more than a decade, following nearly two decades of increase from 1962-1980.
 Alcohol-related mortality rates fell between 1979 and 1988 (Stinson and DeBakey, 1992).
 Survey data indicate that the same levels of drinking elicit considerably more social friction in 1990 than in 1984 (Room et al., 1991).
 Illicit drug use has also been in decline since the late 1970s (Harrison, 1992), perhaps more sharply than alcohol use.
-Public notice of these new shifts began cropping-up in the mass media in the mid-1980s and by now--though Heath (1987) has expessed reservations that a meaningful change is afoot--impressions of a new "cultural climate" around alcohol and illicit drugs has become "a commonplace" (Room, 1991).
+Public notice of these new shifts began cropping-up in the mass media in the mid-1980s and by now -- though Heath (1987) has expressed reservations that a meaningful change is afoot -- impressions of a new "cultural climate" around alcohol and illicit drugs have become "a commonplace" (Room, 1991).

-The relationship between the "new temperance" drift and the alcohol/illicit drugs mergering tendency is notable.
+The relationship between the "new temperance" drift and the alcohol/illicit drugs merging tendency is notable.
 Alcohol's symbolic definition appears to be moving toward that of drugs.
-Drugs on the other hand, seem also to be moving toward greater proscriptiveness, and perhaps even a more marked degree than alcohol.
-Therefore, negative sentiment--though it may be increasing for both alcohol and drugs--may not be in fact converging.
+Drugs on the other hand, seem also to be moving toward greater proscriptiveness, and perhaps even more markedly than alcohol.
+Therefore, negative sentiment -- though it may be increasing for both alcohol and drugs -- may not be in fact converging.
 Yet a purely linear conception of changing popular sentiment regarding either alcohol and drugs is simplistic.
-The prevailing sensibility seems roughly that alcohol is somewhat too legal wheras drugs, on the other hand, are somewhat too illegal.
+The prevailing sensibility seems roughly that alcohol is somewhat too legal whereas drugs, on the other hand, are somewhat too illegal.
 The reasons for these two tendencies differ.
 Alcohol is being re-problematized.
 The enforcement dimensions of the "War on Drugs," on the other hand, have become regarded as too heavy a burden for the nation to bear.
-Therefore, whereas alcohol's symbolic definition seems to be drifting toward illicit drugs, the drift associated with illicit drugs--toward the enhancement of "demand reduction," "prevention," and "treatment"--is driven by economic and pragmatic considerations.
+Therefore, whereas alcohol's symbolic definition seems to be drifting toward illicit drugs, the drift associated with illicit drugs -- toward the enhancement of "demand reduction," "prevention," and "treatment" -- is driven by economic and pragmatic considerations.
 Yet the alcohol side of the merging trend is not without its economic motives as well.
-For example, the flood of new funding for drug problems that devolved from the 1986 and 1988 "War on Drugs" legislation moved the alcohol field to stress alcohol's fundamentally drug chracter.
-In effect, alcohol attempted to ride the coat-tails of a boon in anti-drug funding.
+For example, the flood of new funding for drug problems that devolved from the 1986 and 1988 "War on Drugs" legislation moved the alcohol field to stress alcohol's fundamentally drug character.
+In effect, alcohol attempted to ride the coattails of a boon in anti-drug funding.

 Though drug legalization has enjoyed renewed interest in the great drug debate, the current anti-drug drift in popular sentiment augurs against this likelihood.
 On the alcohol side, alcohol's re-problematization has evidenced a complex and intriguing character and history.
-The fundamental dilemmas are these: prohibition will not return to alcohol--the country's recollection and image of the great experiment are too fresh and too negative, even despite a current, revisionist trend in prohibition's historiography (see Weisberger, 1990).
-At the same time, alcohol's re-problematization seems to be straining at the symbolic boundaries of licitness, giving rise to what a broad exploration of the hazy symbolic and policy territory that lies between licit and illicit.
-In symbolic terms, the new social control agenda is asking both (1) what are the limits, of degrading alcohol's licitness while conceding that alcohol will remain licit, and (2) how can the social handling of drugs be pushed in a more preventive and treatment-oriented direction--i.e., toward greater symbolic benevolence--as popular sentiment continues in a trend toward a greater negative valence on drugs?
+The fundamental dilemmas are these: prohibition will not return to alcohol -- the country's recollection and image of the great experiment are too fresh and too negative, even despite a current, revisionist trend in prohibition's historiography (see Weisberger, 1990).
+At the same time, alcohol's re-problematization seems to be straining at the symbolic boundaries of licitness, thus giving rise to a hazy symbolic and policy territory lying between licit and illicit.
+In symbolic terms, a new social control agenda is asking both (1) what are the limits of degrading alcohol's licitness while conceding that alcohol will remain licit, and (2) how can the social handling of illicit drugs be pushed in a more preventive and treatment-oriented direction -- i.e., toward greater symbolic benevolence -- as popular sentiment continues in a trend toward a greater negative valence on drugs?

-If the alcohol/drug merging trend were to continue, four merging scenarios suggest themselves: (1) a shift toward the "drug-ification" of alcohol problems, (2) a shift toward the "alcoholization" of drug problems, (3) the emergence of some sort of moral/pragmatic middle ground, defined by melding the two domains, social paradigms or (4) the development of a new social paradigm whose structure somehow redefined and accomodated the requirements of both formerly distinct problem areas.
+If the alcohol/drug merging trend were to continue, four merging scenarios suggest themselves: (1) a shift toward the "drug-ification" of alcohol problems, (2) a shift toward the "alcoholization" of drug problems, (3) the emergence of some sort of moral/pragmatic middle ground, defined by melding the two domains' social paradigms, or (4) the development of a new social paradigm whose structure somehow redefined and accommodated the requirements of both formerly distinct problem areas.

-Yet, and despite this new paradigm's legitimate claim to offering a (several?) new conceptual frameworks) for understanding and responding to society's substance-abuse problems, the public health paradigm's major pragmatic implications seem to date merely to devolve back to the drug-alcohol merging options (l)-(3) (see above)--i.e., "drug-ifying" alcohol, alcoholizing drugs, or somehow averaging the two domains.
-So far, at least, the public health idiom has been employed primarily to promote a re-problematization of alcohol and alcohol use, de-emphasize punitive approaches to drug problems (favoring instead preventive and treatment efforts), and promote a general emphasis on primary prevention with respect to both alcohol and drug problems, particularly focusing on youth.
+Yet, and despite this new paradigm's legitimate claim to offering a (several?) new conceptual frameworks for understanding and responding to society's substance-abuse problems, the public health paradigm's major pragmatic implications seem to date merely to devolve back to the drug-alcohol merging options (1)-(3) (see above) -- i.e., by "drug-ifying" alcohol, alcoholizing drugs, or somehow averaging the two domains.
+So far, at least, the public health idiom has been employed primarily (a) to promote a re-problematization of alcohol and alcohol use, (b) to de-emphasize punitive approaches to drug problems (favoring instead preventive and treatment efforts), and (c) to promote a general emphasis on primary prevention with respect to both alcohol and drug problems, particularly focusing on youth.
 It follows, therefore, that even from within the new conceptual offerings of a public health approach, the current merging trend can rely on little more than a melding or averaging of the alcohol and drug domains in defining policy design.

 Can the alcohol and drug arenas truly be merged or melded given their formerly sharply different symbolic definitions, or can a socially meaningful "average" be defined between them?
 Or does the symbolic plane not lend itself to averaging?
-More than one sort of response is /possible.
-Advocates of the new public health idiom advocates have, for example, tended to downplay or reject the moral/symbolic dimension.
+More than one sort of response is possible.
+Advocates of the new public health idiom have, for example, tended to downplay or reject the moral/symbolic dimension.
 This disposition is nicely reflected in the often heard public-health argument that (licit) alcohol and tobacco impose far greater tolls of death, sickness, and disruption for society than do (illicit) heroin, cocaine, and marijuana.
-The central rhetorical value of this contrast is that it frames and advocates a more "rational" and objectivist approach to setting society's "substance abuse" problem priorities.
+The central rhetorical value of this contrast is that it frames and advocates an ostensibly more "rational" and objectivist approach to setting society's "substance abuse" problem priorities.
 Society misjudges the comparative suffering and social costs of licit and illicit substances, the argument suggests, because it is mislead by irrational factors.
-That heroin, say, may have acquired a symbolic definition--for whatever reasons--that makes its use and users more threatening and loathsome than the three-pack-a-day cigarette consumer is utterly disregarded in this formulation.
+That heroin, say, may have acquired a symbolic definition -- for whatever reasons -- that makes its use and users more threatening and loathsome than the three-pack-a-day cigarette consumer is utterly disregarded in this formulation.
 So also is the symbolic significance of the licit/illicit divide.
-Indeed, the licit/illicit divide seems reduced to an arbitrary and archeic holdover from a bygone mentality.
+Indeed, the licit/illicit divide seems reduced the status of an arbitrary and archaic holdover from a bygone mentality.

 Nothing seemingly stops society from shortening the symbolic distance between illicit drugs and licit alcohol by simply making it tougher to produce, sell, buy, consume alcohol.
 These approaches are evidenced nowadays in a great variety of strategies that both promote and devolve from alcohol's re-problematization: for example, limiting or reducing the number alcohol sales outlets, reducing days/hours of sale, restricting advertising, increasing tax levels, raising minimum age, imposing warning labels, and even monitoring the use of alcohol in entertainment media such as television.
 The irony of these control measures is that though they may be justified and explained in terms of an abstract, statistical relationship between (say) per capita alcohol consumption and society's burden of alcohol-related problems, they are more likely to be embraced because they provide valuable and ostensibly authoritative ammunition in the symbolic redefinition of alcohol, alcohol producers, alcohol sellers, and even alcohol users.
 What is offered as a technical contribution is embraced for its symbolic utility.